eli-app/eli-app/README.md

 <h1>Hi 👋, I'm Elias</h1>
 <h3>A fullstack developer in the making @ Yrgo</h3>
+<p>Formerly a mathematics and science teacher, now on an exciting journey to become a full-stack web developer!
+With a passion for problem-solving and logical thinking, I’m diving deep into coding, eager to build sleek, efficient, and user-friendly applications.
+Learning every day and loving the challenge!</p>

 - 🌱 I’m currently learning **HTML, CSS, JS, PHP, SQL, C# and node.js**